 - Storage of cleaning chemicals, disinfectants and other chemicals

-Design of food preparation areas
+Design of food preparation areas in restaurants

 The design of food preparation areas must allow good food hygiene practices and processes.
 Food safety legislation has specific requirements for food preparation areas relating to the condition and design of: